Alemu2502/reactjs-with-docker/README.md

 After deploying your project (e.g., on Docker hub), test the contact form again to ensure it works in the live environment.

-## Clean-Up Policy
+## Clean-Up Old Workflows

 To maintain a clean and manageable CI/CD history, i implement a periodic clean-up process.
 This process involves:
 1. Scheduled Clean-Up:
- Every quarter, old workflows that have been resolved and documented are deleted.
+ Every moth, old workflows that have been resolved and documented are deleted.
 This helps keep the workflow history clean and efficient.
  2. Automated Clean-Up:
- i use a GitHub Actions workflow to automate the clean-up process.
-The workflow runs every quarter and deletes old workflows.
+ I use a GitHub Actions workflow to automate the clean-up process.
+The workflow runs every moth and deletes old workflows.
 The clean-up workflow can be found [here](.github/workflows/cleanup.yml).
  3. Archiving:
  Significant issues and their resolutions are documented and archived before deletion.
 By following these best practices, we ensure that our CI/CD pipeline remains efficient and clutter-free.
 If you have any suggestions or improvements, feel free to open a pull request or contact me.

+but fisrt you should Checking and Updating GitHub Token Permissions To ensure your GitHub Actions workflow can run correctly, follow these steps to check and update the GITHUB_TOKEN permissions:

+Steps to Check and Update GITHUB_TOKEN Permissions:

+Navigate to Your Repository Settings:

+1. Go to your GitHub repository.
+2. Click on the "Settings" tab.
+3. Access Actions Settings:

+In the left sidebar, scroll down to find and click on "Actions".

+1. General Settings:
+2. Under the "Actions" section, click on "General".

+Update Workflow Permissions:

+Look for the "Workflow permissions" section.

+Ensure that the "Read and write permissions" option is selected.
+This setting allows the GITHUB_TOKEN to perform read and write operations, such as deleting workflow runs.

 ### Contributing

 Feel free to contribute to this project by creating a pull request or opening an issue.